 I want to leave my parent's house..
 They're manipulative, they don't care about my feelings, the mentally abuse me, etc..
 I can't stay here..
 I know someone that will take me in, but they're afraid to go to jail..
 They said if it was legal..
 They would..
 I'm 17..
-I can't wait another 10 months of...
+I...
 Read more »

 At 18, it is not called 'running away' it is just called 'leaving your parents house' - which is something you are suppose to do.
 Until then you need to stop whining and suck it up and deal with it like everyone else.
 Best of luck.